 The St. Mark's Outreach and Mission Committee accepts and reviews grant applications from local, national and international non-profits.
 Committee members evaluate the alignment of the work of each applicant with the "passions" of the St. Mark's community as set forth in the Outreach Purpose Statement.
 Finally, utilizing funds dedicated in the St. Mark's budget for outreach, the Committee makes funding recommendations to the Vestry.

-Through its Outreach funds, St. Mark's provided financial support to the following organizations in 2015.
+Through its Outreach funds, St. Mark's provides financial support to many organizations, including the following.
 Parishioners also volunteered their time and expertise to many of these groups.

 (Blue headers below provide links to agency or ministry websites.)

 Child Abuse Prevention Association (CAPA) provides shelter and support programs to prevent/respond to child abuse and neglect.
 Working with Thumbs Up, St. Mark's helps to supply CAPA with toilet articles and supplies for children in crisis.
 For further information, please contact Christina Wilson at firstname.lastname@example.org.

 Circle of Hope Ministries mentors at-risk youth, distributes groceries to needy families, prepares and delivers meals to the homeless, the sick and shut-ins, visits residents in hospitals and nursing homes, ministers to prisoners and ex-offenders, and provides assistance to veterans.
 Its new temporary shelter for the homeless is a Beaufort first.
 For further information, please contact Alison Davidow at email@example.com.